 With over 30 years' experience in the laundry lab, we're proud of our expert testers.
 They've seen all types of laundry detergents come through the labs, but one thing never changes – they need to find what gets your clothes clean.
 We focus on the basics so that when it's time to buy, you can be sure the laundry detergent you buy will work well.

 Why do we choose one laundry detergent over another?
 There are a number of reasons for this, but our priority is to test what you'll see in stores.
 That means that sometimes we might not cover a brand that sells directly, and instead focus on the big brand models that you'll most likely see in the retailer.
+This will probably include well known detergent brands like Cold Power, Dynamo, Drive and Omo, along with major grocery store brands like Aldi, Coles and Woolworths.
 That means you can at least see it before you buy it and see if you're happy with it.
 How do we know what's in retailers?
 We check current market figures to see what's selling well.
 We'll also include detergents that you've requested – if a lot of members want it, we'll test it.